 Investing in Torontonian Property

 Over 50% of Canada’s GDP growth were a result of real estate.
 Toronto makes up a significant proportion of this growth.
 The good location on the northwest shore of Lake Ontario has led to continuous population growth in recent decades.
 Compared to the typical temperatures in Canada, the climate in Toronto is still considered moderate, which is due to its southern location on the outer edge of the country.
 With a GDP of 276.313 mio.
 Dollars, Toronto is the forty-first economically strongest city in the world.
 In Canada, along with Montreal and Vancouver, it is the hottest real estate market.
+The median house price in Toronto is CAD686.000.

 - GDP of $276.313 Mio.